Australasian Wireless: AWL

 AWL was established in 1909 and acquired the option to acquire the exclusive right to the German Telefunken wireless telegraphy system in Australasia.

-In December 1909, the Sydney Morning Herald reported that a new company had been registered, Australasian Wireless, Ltd. Capital was £5,000 in 5,000 shares of £1 each.
-The object of the firm was "to acquire options and rights in regard to wireless telegraphy and telephony, to establish and maintain stations, etc." Again in May 1910, it was reported "The capital of Australasian Wireless, Ltd., has been increased to £12,000 by the creation of 7000 additional shares of £1 each".
+In December 1909 a new company was registered, Australasian Wireless Limited.
+Capital was £5,000 in 5,000 shares of £1 each.
+The object of the firm was to acquire options and rights in regard to wireless telegraphy and telephony, to establish and maintain stations.
+In May 1910, the capital of Australasian Wireless was increased to £12,000 with the issue of 7,000 additional shares of £1 each.
 The directors were Hugh Robert Denison (Sydney), William Norman McLeod (Sydney) and J. M. Jolly (Melbourne).
 All the directors were also large shareholders and there were several non-directorial minority shareholders.
 The company secretary was F. W. Humphries.
-H. Leverrier was the technical "director" and K. L. Moens was the Telefunken technical expert.
+H. Leverrier was the technical director and K. L. Moens was the Telefunken technical expert.
 Moens was a key employee of Telefunken and was responsible for the oversight of installation and commissioning of most of their stations in Oceania.